hafedhmhammdi/prometheus-grafana-openshift-430/docs/README.md

 Redhat Openshift 4.3 cluster monitoring can be done using Prometheus and Grafana.

-The Objective of this documenation is to explain about the following.
+This document explains about the following.

 ```
 1. How to use the default Grafana dashboard available in Openshift.